vpht1/hband/README_en.md

 We may revise the contents of this "Personal Information Protection and Privacy Policy" in due course.
 If the change will result in a substantial change in your rights under this "Personal Information Protection and Privacy Policy", we will notify you through system push, email, SMS or page announcement before the change takes effect.

-If you do not agree to the change, you should stop using H Band products and services, or request cancellation of your account through the contact information published in this "Personal Information Protection and Privacy Policy". **If you continue to use our products or services, it means that you agree to be bound by the revised "Personal Information Protection and Privacy Policy". **
+If you do not agree to the change, you should stop using H Band products and services, or request cancellation of your account through the contact information published in this "Personal Information Protection and Privacy Policy". **If you continue to use our products or services, it means that you agree to be bound by the revised "Personal Information Protection and Privacy Policy"**.

 The substantial changes referred to in this "Personal Information Protection and Privacy Policy" include but are not limited to: